RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Then run the script source make_project.tcl.
 Tools → Run Tcl Script.

 This will make the full project, if you want to follow through with this tutorial you will need to install *Xilinx Vitis*.
-Afterwards run the *Vga_draw* project and continue with the tutorial.
+Afterward, run the *Vga_draw* project and continue with the tutorial.

 =====================
-Step by step tutorial
+Step-by-step tutorial
 =====================

-After the previous project started working, I wanted to be able to change the picture pattern, picture size and location on the screen.
+After the previous project started working, I wanted to be able to change the picture pattern, picture size, and location on the screen.
-I added a few more ports which will be later controlled through AXI_GPIO, with Vitis application.
+I added a few more ports which will be later controlled through AXI_GPIO, with the Vitis application.

 .. code-block:: vhdl